Lahanodolmades~ Stuffed Cabbage Rolls Recipe

 - 2 tablespoons of chopped parsley

-- 1 large white cabbage,
+- 1 large white or red cabbage

 - Extra virgin olive oil